shortdark/num-of-posts/post-volume-stats/readme.txt

 == Description ==

-This is a simple plugin to look at the volume of posts in each category and tag, and also the volume of posts per year, month, day-of-the-month, day-of-the-week and hour.
+This plugin to look at the volume of posts in each category and tag, and also the volume of posts per year, month, day-of-the-month, day-of-the-week and hour.
 It works better the more posts you have, and if you use categories and tags.
+You can now specify a year to look at the post volume stats for that year.

-Please let me know if you like this plugin by leaving a review or contacting me http://www.shortdark.net/wordpress-plugin/
+Please let me know if you like this plugin by leaving a review or [contacting me](http://www.shortdark.net/contact-me/).

-Go to [Shortdark](http://www.shortdark.net) for more information.
+Go to the [Shortdark Wordpress plugin page](http://www.shortdark.net/wordpress-plugin/) for more information.

 == Installation ==